epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 IOCs.
 Which performs the following steps:

 - Clone the beamline repository at a specific tag to a temporary folder
-- extract the beamline chart and apply the values.yaml to it
-- additionally generate a config map from the config folder files
 - install the resulting chart into the cluster
 - remove the temporary folder

-This means that we don't store the chart itself but we do store all of the information required to re-generate it in a version tagged repository.

 ### Repositories